DONa-BOSCO/DONa-BOSCO-Back/README.md

 6. Gheck the connection is active in the Server Explorer </p>

+7. Link al archivo de google drive (adm)

-7. All set!
+8. All set!
 Build DONa-Bosco-Back solution and run _npm run dev_ command in DONa-Bosco-Front project </p>

 > While connecting the project to your database, note that your *Data source=...* and *initial catalog=...* corresponds to the name of your computer and the name of your database respectively.